September 28, 2015

 Steve and I drove here (a mere 550 rainy miles) after church yesterday, getting to bed last night about 12:30 a.m.
 We are in Georgia for a 3-day, intensive leadership conference for pastors; we had the first session this morning and it was absolutely amazing.
 I can’t wait for the next two days!

 A couple of weeks ago, I did a style post and was encouraged by how many of you left comments and said you would love for me to do more posts like that.
-In light of those comments, I will try to do at least two style posts a month and we’ll see where it goes from there.
+I don’t have a specific schedule in mind for those posts but will just write a style post when I have something new to share.

 In that first post, I mentioned that I’ve been following certain style bloggers for a couple of years; today, I’ll feature some of the ones I’ve learned the most from.
 (Although these blogs are geared toward women over forty, the majority of their advice is applicable to any age.)